Skip to main content

 TX5708 is a hard-bound, permanent-bound “flexi-cover” notebook with pages sewn using silicone-free thread.
 The cover is protected with a Mylar® gloss film laminate, described by Texwipe as chemical resistant.
 The notebook is described as made with low particle cleanroom paper and is cleanroom processed and double packaged.

 Practical receiving cue: treat the spine and cover edges as inspection points.
-If a notebook has been crushed in transit, the first signs are often cover edge creasing, torn corners, or binding distortion that creates handling debris.
 Quarantine visibly damaged notebooks rather than “using them up” in cleaner areas.

 5) Specifications in context